getodk/build/docs/deploy.md

 ```
 cd build
 git pull
-docker-compose up -d --build
+docker compose up -d --build
 ```

 ### Transfer database snapshots
 Both `docker-compose` files mount a transfer directory.
 On the host, `docker-compose` is run from the cloned Build repository.
 A folder `transfer` is created inside the cloned repository, which is mounted inside the `postgres` container as `/var/transfer`.

 This bind mount can be used to either transfer a database dump from the host (or another machine) into the Docker container,